Regional Transportation Plan

 Active Transportation Plan

 Improving transportation options for bicyclists and pedestrians is one of the most effective ways to conserve and restore Lake Tahoe’s environment, revitalize the economy, enhance access to recreation opportunities, and improve public health.
-With your input, the plan update seeks to recommend a range of bicycle and pedestrian safety improvements that both support and encourage folks to reduce their reliance on the personal automobile.
+The Active Transportation Plan seeks to recommend a range of bicycle and pedestrian safety improvements that both support and encourage folks to reduce their reliance on the personal automobile.

 Building a project or want to see routes up close?
 Check out our Transportation Web Map.